Thomas’ slam leads Cardinals to comeback win over Pirates

 Cardinals starter Miles Mikolas surrendered five earned runs and seven hits over five innings.
 He gave up both home runs to Bell.

 St. Louis outfielder Jose Martínez left the game in the fifth with right shoulder discomfort.
+He will undergo tests on Monday and is considered day-to-day.

 SCHEDULE BREAK